-International relations, comparative politics, political violence and mass killing; internal conflict; international security; international political economy; undergraduate and graduate quantitative methods
+International relations; civil war; political violence and mass killing; environmental politics; international security; quantitative research methods

 The US in The Global Economy (UMN 2015)

 - Advanced theoretical and formal theoretical approaches to the international relations of trade, resources, and finances

 Causes and Consequences of Civil War (UMN 2016)

 - Advanced theoretical approaches to the study of civil wars, their causes, and their aftermath

 - Intermediate theoretical approaches to the politics of the environment